 As stated above the copy on your website is essential in converting window shoppers into loyal customers.
-Today, I want to focus on these phrases below and how when I saw them they invoked different emotion from each other.
+Today, I want to focus on these phrases below and how when I saw them they invoked different emotions from each other.

 Free Shipping vs. Complimentary Shipping

-When I see “Free shipping” I am thinking oh yeah I am get free shipping after spending a certain amount of money.
+When I see “Free shipping” I am thinking oh yeah I get free shipping after spending a certain amount of money.
 If you read 3 Mistakes You’re Making With Your Online Store you know this a huge no, no. You should provide customers with free shipping regardless of how much they spend.
-I share with all my clients to factor shipping into overall cost, which is something lots of relators do.
+I share with all my clients to factor shipping into the overall cost, which is something lots of realtors do.
 Complimentary Shipping gives me a luxury feeling that they are giving me something above the call of duty.
 One phrase makes you think what do I need to spend to receive “free shipping” and “complimentary shipping” provides me with upscale luxury.

 Purchase vs. “Invest”ment

 When a client is about to launch their website, I go over it with a fine-tooth comb to make sure everything is working right.
 This is something where I basically rip their website apart to make sure there are no errors.
 Errors are not just on the checkout page but all over.
 If the copy, call-to-action banners and more are working altogether for an overall experience.
 Do you realize the more people are growing financially they are becoming aware of how they spend money?
 Say shop and purchase have a negative connotation to them verse invest.
 When you are investing you are talking long-term and return on your investment.
 You can invest in your clothing, shoes, makeup, hair, or even service from companies.
 You want your customers to see their newfound goods or services from you as a “invest”ment not just an everyday purchase.